-The English department curriculum is a four-year program with two levels of instruction.
-All four years prepare students for college-level reading, writing, and critical thinking regardless of their college course of study.
+The English department curriculum is a four-year program designed to prepare students for college-level reading, writing, and critical thinking regardless of their college course of study.
 All English courses include extensive analytical writing and address the principles of organization and grammar.
 Additionally, all levels of the English curriculum at IWA focus on refining critical reading skills and building vocabulary knowledge.
 All English courses at IWA have a summer reading assignment which students are required to complete before school begins in August.
 Students also expect an assessment on the book.
 Students who meet department standards may qualify for college-level AP instruction in their junior and senior year.